Benh83/die-vs-dieless-manufacturing/README.md

 Doubly curved panels are the right test because they can't be made on a press brake or roll former: the surface bends in two directions at once, like a saddle or a dome.
 Without Machina, the options are a die, a form built for that geometry, or many skilled hours.

-> _[YOUR NOTE: why architectural facades rather than defense.
+> _[why architectural facades rather than defense.
 For example, no ITAR, no AS9100, no FAA, so a small firm can actually enter.]_

 The model compares three ways to make each geometry: